wygulmage/xmobar/readme.md

 [samples/xmonadpropwrite.hs script]: https://github.com/jaor/xmobar/raw/master/samples/xmonadpropwrite.hs

+### `UnsafeXPropertyLog PropName`

+- Aliases to `PropName`
+- Same as `XPropertyLog`, but the input is not filtered to avoid injection of actions (cf. `UnsafeXMonadLog`).
+The program writing the value of the read property is responsible of performing any needed cleanups.

 ### `NamedXPropertyLog PropName Alias`

+- Aliases to `Alias`
+- Same as `XPropertyLog`, but a custom alias can be specified.

+### `NamedXPropertyLog PropName Alias`

+- Aliases to `Alias`
-- Same as XPropertyLog, but a custom alias can be specified.
+- Same as `UnsafeXPropertyLog`, but a custom alias can be specified.

 ### `Brightness Args RefreshRate`